 2003 – The Music Directors’ and Managers’ Meeting was held in Orlando January 10-12.
 Minneapolis hosted the Leadership Conference/Singers’ Weekend/Small Ensemble Festival August 29-September 1.

 2004 – Montreal hosted the Music Directors’ and Managers’ Meeting January 10-12.
 Festival VII brought 163 performing groups and over 5,800 delegates to Montreal setting new records for Festival performances and attendance.
+Festival 2004 included a performance by Diverse Harmony, the first youth chorus performance at a GALA Festival.

 2005 – Brad Ward was hired as the new Executive Director in August 2005.
 Kansas City hosted the Leadership Conference and Singers’ Weekend September 1-4.